Monster (Gröna Lund): Design

-Gröna Lund has very little space at their disposal, and as a result it is often challenging for the park to fit in new additions.
+Gröna Lund has very little space at their disposal, and, as a result, it is often challenging for the park to fit in new additions.
 This has forced designers to get creative, often building rides directly overtop buildings, pathways, and other attractions to take advantage of as much space as possible.
-Examples of major projects built with such restraints include Vilda Musen (2003), Kvasten (2007), Twister (2011), and Ikaros (2017).
+Examples of major projects built with such constraints include Vilda Musen (2003), Kvasten (2007), Twister (2011), and Ikaros (2017).
 When discussing the placement of the Monster concept within the existing park, officials summarized that the only way that such a massive project would work was if the formidably sized station and maintenance bays were built underground.
 To spare more ground space, the coaster would have to use as few supports as possible, with multiple smaller supports being grouped into one thick column.
 When approached, engineers from B&M were initially skeptical about whether such a project was possible, but eventually agreed to sign on.
-Given the limited size of the site, Monster is an extremely compact attraction and occupies the minimal amount of ground-level space.
+Given the limited size of the site, Monster is an extremely compact attraction and occupies a minimal amount of ground-level space.